AbsurdePhoton/calib-mpo/README.md

 </ul>
 <br/>

 The resulting XML files produced by the software will be useful when you want to rectify stereo pairs before computing a depthmap, or find extrinsic values from them.
-But this is another software to come soon.
+My disparity and depth map filtering utility is avalable here : https://github.com/AbsurdePhoton/disparity-filtering-mpo
 <br/>
 <br/>